Fox Canyon GMA

 Advanced Metering Infrastructure (AMI) Domestic Operator Exemption – An Ordinance to Exempt Domestic Operators from the Requirement that Flowmeters be Equipped with Advanced Metering Infrastructure (AMI) Telemetry.

-Ord to Establish an Allocation System for the OPV Groundwater Basins with Amendments– Originally passed and adopted by the FCGMA Board of Directors October 2019 ,the current Ordinance was amended and adopted on October 2020 and March 2021, and became effective on the thirty-first day after adoption, this ordinance establishes a new pumping allocation system for the Oxnard and Pleasant Valley Basins.
+Ordinance to Establish an Allocation System for the OPV Groundwater Basins with Amendments – Originally passed and adopted by the FCGMA Board of Directors October 2019, the OPV Ordinance was amended and adopted on October 2020 and March 2021, and became effective on the thirty-first day after adoption.
+This ordinance established a new pumping allocation system for the Oxnard and Pleasant Valley Basins.

 Transition Allocation Ordinance – Adopted May 27, 2020, An ordinance to adjust extraction allocations to facilitate the transition from calendar year to water year reporting of groundwater extractions.